Johnxinlei/PHBS_MLF_Project/README.md

 Steps for data processing
 * Drop the observations which contains "unknown" value, then our observations count changes to 30488

-* Calculate the coefficient of each variable
+* Calculate the coefficient of each variable(only numerical variables)
 ![](./Picture/coefficient.png)

 * Check the Imbalance of the data, for the explained variable y, the counts of "yes" and "no" are 3859 and 26629 ,which means the data   is very unbalanced.
 So we upsampling the minority class unit the number of two class are equal